 There are bicycles for every form of competition from road sprints to climbs, and from XC to downhill.
 And then there are triathlon bikes.
 For those who still don’t know, a triathlon consists of a swim, a foot race and a bike race, all on the same day and without a break except for a quick change into an appropriate gear.

+There’s no doubt that cycling challenges can be a great motivation booster for the right person.
 The only question I still have is: are you sure you want to do this?